ffund/intro-ml-tss21/notes/0-online-faq.md

 There will be a significant programming component to this course, and class and homework exercises will be in Python.
 You do not need to know
-Python a priori, but you should know basic programming concepts and have experience programming in some programming language.
+Python a priori, but you should know basic programming concepts and have experience programming in some programming language, and you should be comfortable picking up Python on your own.
 We will review some important Python basics in the first week of the course.

 ### Do I need previous experience with machine learning for this course?